Sex With Prostate Cancer: How to Get Your Sex Life Back on Track

-In 2021, there were over 248,000 newly reported cases of prostate cancer.
-This means that 1 in 8 men are diagnosed with the condition in their lifetime.
+In 2021, over 248,000 new cases of prostate cancer were reported, indicating that 1 in 8 men may be diagnosed with the condition during their lifetime.

-But, there is one problem.
-Almost all men develop some form of erectile dysfunction in the first couple of months of prostate carcinoma treatment.
+However, a common challenge arises.
+Many men experience some degree of erectile dysfunction within the first few months of prostate carcinoma treatment.

-Luckily, in 1-year post-cancer treatment, almost all patients with their nerves intact see a drastic improvement.
+Fortunately, one year after cancer treatment, a significant improvement is observed in almost all patients with intact nerves.
 These rates, however, depend on the level of nerve damage in the penis and whether they previously had erectile dysfunction.

 If you are worried about your sex life with prostate cancer, then you are in the right place.
 Here you can see exactly what to expect with carcinoma treatment and the ways to mitigate erectile dysfunction.